emacs-mirror/emacs/mps/manual/source/topic/arena.rst

         MPS.
-The :term:`spare committed memory` (that is, memory committed by the MPS but not currently in use, neither by the :term:`client program`, or by the MPS itself) can be limited separately; see :c:func:`mps_arena_spare_committed`.
-Note that
+The :term:`spare committed memory` (that is, memory committed by the MPS but not currently in use, neither by the :term:`client program`, or by the MPS itself) can be limited separately; see :c:func:`mps_arena_spare`.
+Note that "spare
-        "spare committed" memory is subject to both limits; there cannot be more spare committed memory than the spare commit limit, and there can't be so much spare committed memory that there is more committed memory than the commit limit.
+        committed" memory is subject to both limits; the proportion of spare committed memory can't exceed the spare commit limit, and there can't be so much spare committed memory that there is more committed memory than the commit limit.

 .. c:function:: mps_res_t mps_arena_commit_limit_set(mps_arena_t arena, size_t limit)